Should You Take The Battery Rebate Bait And Join A VPP?

 NSW’s VPP Payment

-In NSW, there’s a payment for joining a VPP that’s expected to be around $55 per usable kWh of battery capacity.
-So, for a 15kWh battery, it would be $825.
-This payment can only be received if the battery has 2-28kWh of usable capacity, and so it should range from around $110 to $1,540.
-Because that’s a decent amount of money, joining a VPP should make sense to sensible NSW battery owners.
+In NSW, there’s a payment for joining a VPP that’s expected to be around $40-$55 per usable kWh of battery capacity.
+So, for a 15kWh battery, it would be $600-$825.
+This payment can only be received if the battery has 2-28kWh of usable capacity, and so could range from as little as $80 to as much as $1,540.
+Because it represents a decent amount of money for a typical battery, joining a VPP should make sense to sensible NSW battery owners.

 WA Battery Rebate Requires A VPP